hiltermann/homekit-infused/addons/button-navigation.md

 - When using a layout-card you can also set a column size, else just use a horizontal-stack to stack buttons
 - You can add a button badge if you like

-### Install
-- Create a new file inside the folder of the view you want (e.g. /homekit-infused/user/views/frontpage/), you can name the file however you want (e.g. buttons.yaml)
-- Copy the code below and make changes if needed

 ### Advanced
 | Parameters | Type | Default | Description |
 |----------------------------------|-------------|----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|